cdoublev/css/doc/serialize/README.md

   - [used value](https://drafts.csswg.org/css-cascade-5/#used): *the result of taking the computed value and completing any remaining calculations to make it the absolute theoretical value*
   - [actual value](https://drafts.csswg.org/css-cascade-5/#actual): *the used value after any such [user agent dependent] adjustments have been made*

-The declared value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, letter case, etc.
+The declared value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, character case, etc.

-The computed and later value may serialize to the same value than the declared value, or a value closer to its absolute equivalent, computed using data that may not be available when parsing the declared value, like property values of another `Element` or the viewport size.
+The computed and later value may serialize to the same value than the declared value, or a value closer to its absolute equivalent, computed using data that may not be available when parsing the declared value, like property values declared for an ancestor `Element` or the viewport size.

-## Model
+## General principles

+General serialization principles are defined in step 2 of the procedure to [*serialize a CSS value*](https://drafts.csswg.org/cssom-1/#serialize-a-css-value), and can be summarized as follows:

+  1. round-trip from parsing to serializing must not change the meaning of the value
+  2. find the simplest way to re-specify the input in the most backward compatible way

+The first principle means that the representation resulting from parsing an input must be the same as the representation resulting from parsing its serialization.
+It does not apply to shorthands, which might be serialized with an empty string when they cannot represent all their longhands.

+The second principle means sorting component values in the canonical order defined by the grammar and removing component values that can be omitted.

-## Specified value
+## Implementation

 CSS values are currently represented either as a `List` or a plain object, with a `types` property.